needle-mirror/com.unity.addressables.android/Documentation~/build-for-pad.md

 You can build Addressables content for Android with the Play Asset Delivery option only when you set the current platform to Android and set up Play Asset Delivery support.
 For more information on how to set up Play Asset Delivery support, refer to [Set up the Addressables for Android package](install.md#android-addressables).

+When you build for Android, the Addressables groups are packed into asset packs.
+These asset packs are automatically included in the Android App Bundle (AAB) for your application when you upload it to the Play Store.
+You need not upload individual asset packs separately.
+By default, each Addressable group is packed into a separate asset pack.
+You also have an option to manually pack multiple groups into one custom asset pack if required.
+For more information, refer to [Custom Asset Pack Settings](custom-asset-packs-settings.md).

 You can build Addressables content with the Player build or you can build it separately.

 >[!NOTE]